sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

    please email the sage-devel mailing list, otherwise known as the sage-devel Google group at http://groups.google.com/group/sage-devel

-   If you want to try building Sage with a compiler which is not GCC, you need to set the environment variable ``SAGE_INSTALL_GCC=no``.

 After extracting the Sage tarball, the subdirectory ``spkg`` contains the source distributions for everything on which Sage depends.
 We